Book now L:Close

 • Newsletter

-You can find more detailed information on data protection at MailChimp at https://mailchimp.com/about/security/ and at https://www.intuit.com/privacy/statement/.
-You can also revoke your consent at any time with effect for the future.
-A link for revocation can be found at the end of every newsletter email.
-Of course, you can also revoke your consent via the other contact options offered.
+You can find more information about Brevo's privacy policy at https://www.brevo.com/de/legal/privacypolicy/.
+You can also withdraw your consent at any time with immediate effect.
+You will find an unsubscribe link at the bottom of each newsletter email.
+Of course, you can also revoke your consent using the other contact options provided.
+Withdrawal will not affect the lawfulness of any data processing that has already taken place.

 • Use of Cookies

-• During your visit to our website, cookies may be used on various pages.
-These are text files that are placed on your computer and, among other things, enable a smooth visit to our website.
+• Cookies may be used on various pages during your visit to our website.
+These are text files that are placed on your computer and enable, among other things, the smooth running of your visit to our website.

 We generally use cookies on the basis of Art.
 6 para.
-1 p.
-1 lit. f) DSGVO, i.e. on the basis of a legitimate interest.
+1 sentence 1 lit. f) GDPR, i.e. on the basis of a legitimate interest.
 The cookies are those that are technically necessary.

-Cookies are only used on our site by ourselves and not by third parties.
-You can set your browser in such a way that you are informed about the setting of cookies and decide individually about their acceptance or exclude the acceptance of cookies for certain cases or in general.
-If you do not accept cookies, the functionality of our website may be limited.
+You can set your browser so that you are informed about the setting of cookies and decide individually whether to accept them or to exclude the acceptance of cookies for certain cases or in general.
+If you do not accept cookies, the functionality of our website may be restricted.

 • Web Analytics and Marketing